syedfardeenjeelani/Fyle/README.md

 ## Description

 The assignment required the creation of a website homepage with various animations, functionalities, and user interactions.
-The preferred tech stack was Bootstrap, JavaScript + jQuery, and Plain CSS.
+The preferred tech stack was html, JavaScript, and Plain CSS.

 ## Features